FunctionSir/gramferry/README.md

 - IPv6 is not supported (but might be supported it in the future).
 (Since the parser is currently really simple)
 - Only a single application can use the UDP port on the client side at a time.
 (It always sends packets to the application who sent the last packet to it)
 - Client side should send the first UDP packet first.
 (Otherwise it doesn't know who is the receiver)
-- No auth, no compression, no anti-replay...
+- No auth, no compression, no encryption, no anti-replay...
 Just no any advanced features.
 Your UDP server should take care of herself (yes, I call my servers "she" - it's a style choice, not a grammar mistake), and be well.
 (In most cases, a UDP service without any protections is not safe at all, and you probably don't want to use it)

 But it is easy to compile and use.